MarcialRosales/java-pcf-workshops/README.md

 # Cloud Foundry services

-## Load flights from an in-memory database

-We want to load the flights from a relational database.

 ## Load flights from a provisioned database

 We want to load the flights from a relational database (mysql) provisioned by the platform not an in-memory database.
 We are implementing the `FlightService` interface so that we can load them from a `FlightRepository`.
 We need to convert `Flight` to a *JPA Entity*.
 We [added](https://github.com/MarcialRosales/java-pcf-workshops/blob/load-flights-from-db/apps/flight-availability/pom.xml#L41-L49) **hsqldb** a *runtime dependency* so that we can run it locally.